paroi-tech/direct-vuex/README.md

 # direct-vuex

-Just Vuex with typing.
+Use and implement your Vuex store with TypeScript types.
 Compatible with the Vue 3 composition API.

 ## How to use